pmsoftware/odietamo/README.rst

 This meant that every assumption about Agile development methodologies working with ODI is......broken.

-However we have developed a solution to bi-directionally output the entire source code of an ODI repository in and out of a traditional SCM, and do so at a granualrity of a "script" (ODI Interface, Procedure, Package, ...) - thus changes to a single script in one teamn can be safely merged with others and only where teams truly are in conflict will a merge conflict be raised.
+However we have developed a solution to bi-directionally output the entire source code of an ODI repository in and out of a traditional SCM, and do so at a granualrity of an object (ODI Interface, Procedure, Package, DataStore, Model, Variable, you name it...) - thus changes to a single object in one team can be safely merged with others and only where teams truly are in conflict will a merge conflict be raised.

 But we didn't just stop there.
 We added support for the folliwing:-

 * Database environment tear-down and set-up (DDL, stored code units, DML script execution - e.g. reference data set-up).
 * Command-line integration with Continuous Integration tools (Hudon, Jenkins, etc).
-* Utilisation test automation tools (FitNesse/DbFit).
+* Utilisation of open source test automation tools (FitNesse/DbFit).

 Further reading - read the docs at: - http://odietamo.readthedocs.org